 - Providing technical leadership within a team environment;

-- Liaising with clients, regulators, and contractors; and
+- Liaising with on-site client representatives and contractors; and

 - Working collaboratively within Triton’s corporate culture.

 The successful candidate will ideally possess the following skills and qualifications:

 - B.Sc. or M.Sc. in biology or related field